apolopena/gitpod-laravel-starter/README.md

 ### Breakdown of the steps for creating a new project from this repository

-*Copy this GitHub repository into a new GitHub repository of your own and of course be sure to name that repository as the name of your project.
+*Copy this GitHub repository into a new GitHub repository of your own and of course be sure to name that repository with the name of your project.
 These instructions assume you have a bash or bash like shell to work with but if you don't you will have to figure out the equivalent commands on your own.*

  1. In a web browser, [make a new repository in GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo).